 We recommend all incoming first-year students, residential or commuter, receive the meningitis vaccine.
 We strongly recommend the three-dose hepatitis B vaccine series, as well, if it has not already been completed.
 Also, you can find both the full time and part time health forms on our website at http://www.easternct.edu/health-services/forms.html.
 Click on the "forms" link on our home page, then on the link to the specific form you need.

-ATHLETICS: All students who intend to play sports at Eastern must undergo a specific athletic pre-participation evaluation (PPE) and a copy of that evaluation must be on file at the Student Health Service office before trying out for, or participating in, varsity intercollegiate athletics or club sports.
+ATHLETICS: All students who intend to play sports at Eastern must undergo a specific athletic pre-participation evaluation (PPE) and a copy of that evaluation must be on file at the Athletic Department before trying out for, or participating in, varsity intercollegiate athletics or club sports.
 (At Eastern, club sports include rugby, ice hockey, cheerleading, and football, among others.)
-If you plan to try out or participate, or even if you are just thinking about doing so, we ask you get this evaluation done by your own health care provider.
+If you plan to try out or participate, or even if you are just thinking about doing so, we ask you to get this evaluation done by your primary care provider at home.

 HEALTH INSURANCE Information